nuxeo/nuxeo-bench-site/content/11b-documents.md

 The goal is to reduce the cost of the database used for the archives repository.

 There are 3 steps in the downsizing:

 - step 0: import configuration
-  - 5xM80 NVMe : fast configuration to allow initial data import
+  - 5xM80 NVMe: fast configuration to allow initial data import
 - step 1: downsize but keep IO
-  - 5xM40 EBS + 6000 IOPS : keep storage as fast as possible to speedup the migration
+  - 5xM40 EBS + 6000 IOPS: keep storage as fast as possible to speedup the migration
 - step 2: final state
   - 5xM40 EBS with default IOPS

 #### Cluster Resizing

 Going from Step 0 to Step 1 took about 4 days:

 - Configuration change was started on September 30th at 10:30 AM
 - Configuration change was completed on October 4th during the morning

 Several aspects can explain the relatively slow migration:

 - the cluster contains 5\*(3+1) nodes to update
 - 3+1 is because NVMe configuration uses a hidden secondary node to facilitate backups
 - the total volume of data to move is rather big